 To jointly address these challenges, we propose \textbf{Distribution Matching Policy Optimization (DMPO)}, a principled and efficient RL fine-tuning method specifically designed for dLLMs.
-DMPO is designed based on a novel framework theoretically grounded in stochastic optimal control (SOC), which shifts away from the conventional reward maximization paradigm and targets a new goal of matching the entire reward-tilted policy distribution.
+DMPO is designed on a novel framework grounded in stochastic optimal control (SOC), which shifts away from the conventional reward-maximization paradigm and targets the goal of matching the entire reward-tilted policy distribution.
 This enables the model to explore diverse, high-quality reasoning paths and responses during training, addressing concerns about over-focusing on absolute reward values and modes.
-Moreover, DMPO training leverages importance sampling and a novel weighted denoising cross-entropy (WDCE) loss, which enjoys the key advantage of operating in an \textit{off-policy} manner, allowing the use of replay buffers for improved sample efficiency.
-More importantly, WDCE is a \textit{forward-only} objective that relies solely on the obtained clean samples and the inexpensive, forward-noising process unique to diffusion LLMs.
-DMPO largely discards the dependence on rollout trajectories, enabling it to potentially enjoy more speed-up than other dLLM RL algorithms when employed with fast inference techniques.
+In addition, DMPO training leverages importance sampling and a novel weighted denoising cross-entropy (WDCE) loss, which has the key advantage of operating in an \textbf{off-policy} manner, enabling the use of replay buffers to improve sample efficiency.
+More importantly, WDCE is a \textbf{forward-only} objective that relies solely on the obtained clean samples and the inexpensive, forward-noising process unique to dLLMs.
+DMPO largely decouples from rollout trajectories, potentially enabling it to achieve greater speed-ups than other dLLM RL algorithms when employed with fast inference techniques.